The End Of the Line

 Despite solid fan support in Bisbee, the league folded after less than 3 weeks of play due to financial problems.
 Professional baseball was gone from Bisbee almost as quickly as it had appeared.

-Once again the team back to a skeptical Bisbee in 2006, in the form of the semipro Bisbee Kings.
+Once again, the team back to a skeptical Bisbee in 2006, in the form of the semipro Bisbee Kings.
 The Kings played out a complete season in the 7 team Border Series.

 In 2008 the Copper Kings joined the Pacific Southwest Baseball League, playing a more demanding schedule that included the Havasu Heat, the 2007 National Baseball Congress champions.
+Sadly, the Kings run ended in 2013.